CartoDB/carto-react-template/README.md

 **Why React?**

-Location intelligence apps tend to be applications with a reduce number of pages, but with a lots of functionality at each page and with many relation between them.
+LI Apps tend to be applications with a reduce number of pages, but with a lots of functionality at each page and many relations between them.

 In the past, they were developed using imperative programming (with MVC patterns or similar), but it easily ends up in a messy applicattion with a huge amount of relation between each components.
 And each time you need to add something new, a new bug is also introduced.